RasaHQ/rasa/docs/migrating.rst

 Do any fixes required and use that to train.
 Use the visualizer (see :ref:`visualizing-the-training-data`) to spot mistakes easily.

+To specify the tokenizer you are using you need to define the ``luis_data_tokenizer`` configuration variable.

 api.ai
 ^^^^^^